 Project Over Time contains the detailed information about all projects created in the team.

 Projects contains an overview of the projects created on this team along with relevant statistics.
 This shows a subset of all the team's projects, ordered by most recent activity.
 You can access the complete set of projects by clicking on the Projects tab in the left sidebar.

-Members contains information about labeler productivity, including time spent and accuracy.
+Members contains information about labeler productivity, including total time spent.